maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 ![image](https://maelfabien.github.io/assets/images/expl5_16.png)

-We won't spend too much time commenting that, but Yeah, Oh and Baby should definitely be on your hit-song to-do list.
+We won’t spend too much time commenting this, but “yeah,” “oh,” and “baby” should definitely be on your hit-song to-do list.

-## Lyrics Sentiment
+## Lyrics sentiment

 Should a song be positive?
 Negative?
 Neutral?
 To assess the positiveness of a song and its intensity, we will use Valence Aware Dictionary and sEntiment Reasoner (VADER), a lexicon and rule-based sentiment analysis tool, available on [Github](https://github.com/cjhutto/vaderSentiment).
 This method relies on lexicons, and has over 7500 words annotated by linguists.
 This kind of algorithm was used before the rise of Natural Language Processing, but can still be useful in cases like this one where we do not have labeled data or trained models for song sentiment classification.

 ```python
 from vaderSentiment.vaderSentiment import SentimentIntensityAnalyzer